mikedfunk/jasmine-example/README.md

 * `npm install` to install the jasmine cli runner
 * `./node_modules/jasmine/bin/jasmine` to run tests
+ * [Karma](http://karma-runner.github.io/) is also installed, although when used with browserify I think it's more complicated than just using gulp to run jasmine. `karma start` to use karma.

 ## Getting started with Jasmine on another project